How to proofread PDFs

 Pay or nay?

 The nature of PDFs means that you can only edit them directly if you pay for the software.
-And who does that?!
+(Who does that?!)

 Even if you did pay, having someone make changes directly to your white papers or reports can have a whopping impact.
 There’ll be knock-on effects to the layout and all sorts of unexpected typesetting issues.